 Description of the Tsuklakhang

 The Tsuklakhang is built in traditional Tibetan temple architecture, east-facing, four-storeys tall with a typical gabled roof, white-washed stone walls, mud plaster and an internal timber frame.

 The ground floor has a large assembly hall and altar, on level 2 is another large hall.
 There are also two smaller shrine rooms, and private rooms for visiting religious dignitaries on the top, including quarters for the Fourteenth Dalai Lama who stayed here in 1954 and visited in 2011.

 In November 2011, the small THF delegation of André Alexander and Gurmit Tsewang found that the temple's building structure was in good condition.
 The wall-paintings had darkened, with some cracks and losses of plaster due to an earthquake decades ago.

 Project Organization and Cooperation

-THF and the Ysuklakhang Trust agreed to jointly take on the project to restore the paintings to their original condition, on a cost-sharing basis.
+THF and the Tsuklakhang Trust agreed to jointly take on the project to restore the paintings to their original condition, on a cost-sharing basis.
 Crucially, the Trust supplied lodging, food, purchase of locally available tools and materials, and some of the travel costs and costs for local artisans involved in the project (eg. for building the scaffolding.

 THF supplied personnel and covered some administrative costs.
 The Shelley & Donald Rubin Foundation paid for some of the international wall-painting conservation experts (Charlotte, Lena and Ulrike).